sagepublishing/text_cleaning/README.md

-# Text Cleaning for Political Sciencxe
+# Text Cleaning for Political Science
 Corpora and scripts for cleaning political science texts.

 [Contribute to this repo](contribute.md)